 Funny how I remember that tidbit!
 I also learned how to make cream puffs in that class, which I’ll have to share in another post.

-The pound for pound ratio makes a heck of a lot of cake, so over the years cooks have adjusted the recipe to accommodate smaller families, and started to change up the classic recipe by add baking powder and milk.
+The pound-for-pound ratio makes a heck of a lot of cake, so over the years cooks have adjusted the recipe to accommodate smaller families and started to change up the classic recipe by adding baking powder and milk.

 I like using the plain pound cake recipe when I want to serve it with my fresh strawberry sauce.

 Strawberries with pound cake is always a hit, but go ahead and customize your pound cake by getting creative with ingredients.